arangodb/docs/3.7/graphs-satellite-graphs.md

 ### Add vertex collections
 This is analogous to GeneralGraphs.
 Unlike with GeneralGraphs, there are rules for collections.
-Only collections which do not violate the rules are allowed to be added (Details in section: SatelliteGraph in detail).
+Only collections which do not violate the rules are allowed to be added (Details in section: [SatelliteGraphs in detail](graphs-satellite-graphs-details.html)).
 Using the SatelliteGraph module to add new collections, the module will do all the configuration automatically:

 ```